 Clean up Naturally

-A lot of summer entertaining means a lot of cleanup.
+A lot of summer entertaining means a lot of cleaning up.
 Before you reach for the chemical cleaning products, try some natural alternatives instead.
-My post on green cleaning products will help you figure out which ones are good for you and the environment.
+Green That Life’s post on green cleaning products will help you choose which ones are healthy for you and the planet.

-If it’s a large gathering, set out clearly marked bins for your guests so it’s easy for them to help with recycling.
+If it’s a large, casual gathering, set out clearly marked bins for your guests so it’s easy for them to help with recycling.
+And if you have a backyard compost system or participate in a community compost program, make sure all unwanted food is properly disposed of by keeping a large pail handy to toss in food scraps.

 Eat Your Leftovers